VilleOlof/Toolbox/README.md

 These two parts are the only required parts of a module.
 But as mentioned above, you can just copy the template module and rename it.

+Note: Going to the settings page acts like a soft-refresh.
+Any temporary data that is stored in the module will be lost.
+It will destroy the component and re-create it.

 ## Docs

 There is no read-made docs, they have to be generated from source.